68publishers/amp-client-js/docs/integration.md

 ### Install via NPM

-If you're don't want to use CDN, you can install AMP Client manually via NPM.
+If you don't want to use CDN, you can install AMP Client manually via NPM.

 ```bash
 $ npm install amp-client